Bouquet (Gwen Stefani album): Commercial performance

-Bouquet debuted at number 95 on the US Billboard 200.
+Bouquet debuted at number 95 on the US Billboard 200 with sales of 13,000 copies.
 It became Stefani's first non-Christmas album not to debut in the top 10.
 The two singles, "Somebody Else's" and "Swallow My Tears", underperformed, with neither appearing on the Billboard Hot 100.
 Two weeks earlier, she tried selling the album on HSN.
 Stefani had a thirty-minute conversation with host Nicole Hickl, not only discussing the album but also including prerecorded performances of new songs.
 Fan reaction to her appearance was mixed with Twitter user love. angel. music. benji. stating: "I never want to hear another fandom complain about their favs career again.
 Gwen Stefani is out her shilling her album on HSN.
 I have been in the TRENCHES for this woman."

 In the United Kingdom, Bouquet debuted at number 44 on the Albums Sales, but did not enter the Albums Chart, her first solo album not to.
 The album was more successful in Scotland, reaching number 94 on the Albums Chart, but only charting in two other countries, France and Belgium, and only on the Physical Albums in the former.